YuriSizuku/web-C3Cube/readme.md

 # C3Cube

-☘️ This is a **web/nodejs** implementation for n order Rubik's Cube with internal status transfer and rendering.
+☘️ This is a **web/nodejs** implementation for n order Rubik's Cube.
 The math model of this project is documented below.

 ![c3cube](screenshot/c3cube.png)